 Myth #2: Renting is Cheaper Than Buying

 False!
 In fact, renting can be much, much more expensive.
 According to one study, the average rent in Tampa Bay is $1,309 for a 899 sq. ft. apartment.
-At Waterset, you can buy a 1,512 sq. ft. townhome starting at $204,990, and your mortgage payment would be about $1,500*.
+At Waterset, you can buy a 1,560 square foot home starting in the high 200s.
+With 10% down, your mortgage payment could be less than $1,000!*.
 In an apartment, you would be paying 50% more per square foot!
 Also, it’s important to factor in costs such as application fees, security deposits, annual rental increases, and moving expenses.

 Myth #3: The First Step is Looking for a House